VOTING AND ELECTION INFORMATION

 VOTING AN ABSENTEE BALLOT IN PERSON

-You may also request and vote an asentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.
-Please contact clerk for hours and appointment:
+You may also request and vote an absentee ballot in the clerk's office or other specified location during the days and hours specified for casting an absentee ballot in person.
+Please contact clerk for hours and appointment: Not available at this election.

 Mary Laudolff, Byron Town Clerk